News

 Welcome to new ICD staff

-ICD is welcoming three new staff members for the 2024-25 academic year.
+ICD is welcoming new staff members for the 2024-25 academic year.
 We're thrilled to have them join us and we look forward to introducing them to the department at our Welcome Back Event on September 11.

 - Tom Boyle, Indigenous Education Program Specialist